 Although asbestos can be found in many buildings, its fibres are microscopic and can’t be seen with the naked eye.
-These fibres can be inhaled and cause serious health problems years after exposure, so it’s important that it’s dealt with carefully.
+These fibres can be inhaled and cause serious health problems years after exposure, so they must be dealt with carefully.

 In these cases, the danger isn’t so apparent.
-Asbestos is only dangerous when the fibres are released, for example, if a wall which contains it is drilled, the asbestos can become airborne.
+Asbestos is only dangerous when the fibres are released, for example, if a wall that contains it is drilled, the asbestos can become airborne.

 For this reason, an asbestos management plan is a must.

-If, during a safety inspection, somebody discovers asbestos, then a plan will be required on how to handle it.
-It will outline the key responsibilities and roles of people within the organisation and who shold do what and when.
+If during a safety inspection, somebody discovers asbestos, then a plan will be required on how to handle it.
+It will outline the key responsibilities and roles of people within the organisation and who should do what and when.